Become a Freshman AdvisorRole and Responsibilities | Time Commitment | Benefits to You | Contact the Coordinator

 firstname.lastname@example.org or 540-568-6555

-The department head or dean typically approve the assignment of freshman advisors.
+The department head and/or dean typically approves the assignment of freshman advisors.